Resolving Unexpected Behavior On a Windows PC by Redirecting the Data Folder

 RESOLUTION

-If you continue to experience problems after following the steps in that resource, you may have OneDrive enabled, which might have your Documents folder stored in the cloud.
+If you continue to experience problems after following the steps in the resource linked above, you may have OneDrive enabled, which might have your Documents folder stored in the cloud.
 Accessing program and plan files over a cloud storage service can cause the symptoms previously mentioned, as well as more severe issues, such as data loss and/or file corruption.
 In this article, we will verify that the Data folder is on OneDrive, copy the folder to the local Documents folder that is not being backed up to OneDrive, and then direct the program to reference the Data folder's new location.

 If you'd like to disable or remove OneDrive altogether, you can so by following the instructions in this Microsoft resource.